seriouschiz/Rebuild-of-Naruto-Dubtitles/README.md

 # Rebuild-of-Naruto-Dubtitles
 A work-in-progress project to create subtitles for the english dub of the Rebuild of Naruto project.

+I am starting this project by creating subtitle files automatically with [Subtitle Edit]([url](https://www.nikse.dk/subtitleedit)) using the Speech to Text tool.
+I am currently using Purfview Faster Whisper XXL with the Large V3 model.
+I will then go through each episode and clean up and correct the subtitles so it doesn't turn out like a steaming pile of hot garbage like Crunchyroll's captions.

 ## License
 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]